Data presented here may not be the most recent available

 Estonia, on the east of the Baltic Sea, lies on the level northwestern part of the East European platform with an average elevation of just 50 m.
 The coastline comprises numerous bays, straits, inlets and islands.

 With its shallow basement on the geologically stable Baltic Shield, Globalshift believes that Estonia has no conventional oil or gas potential, onshore or offshore in the Baltic Sea or Gulf of Finland.
 However, the country has large reserves of kerogen-rich oil shale of Ordovician age in the east at shallow depths.
 It has mined this resource as an energy source since 1921.
-Most is used directly in power and heat generation or exported to other power plants in Europe although some oil is processed in retorts.
+Most was used directly in power and heat generation or exported to other power plants in Europe although some oil has been processed in retorts.
 From 1948 to 1987 small volumes of shale gas were used locally and across the border in Russia.

 ESTONIA